JohnCarloPalanca/JohnCJ17/README.md

 <h2> About John Carlo:</h2>

 I'm a College Student currently residing in Manila, Philippines.
 I love to read, dance, listen to music and go on adventures.
-I am willing to learn new things and take advices to improve my knowledge about programming and technology.
+I am willing to learn new things and take advices to improve my knowledge about programming.

 <h2>📫 How to reach me:</h2>